 The wildlife is unsurprisingly spectacular - the Chobe National Park is home to Africa's largest elephant population whilst the zebra and antelope migration across Makgadikgadi and Savute is one of the largest you can see in Africa.

 You can also find a range of options when planning your break and managing your budget.
 Accommodation can be found both at the luxury end of the market with spectacular lodges, to self-service or d-i-y camp sites offering travellers varying budgets and ways to experience Botswana's wilderness diversity.

-Around 19,000 Britons visit the country annually and, with a low level of terrorism and spectacular game parks, it's a popular place to go.
+Around 19,000 Britons visit Botswana annually and, with a low level of terrorism and spectacular game parks, it's understandably a popular place to go.
 Car rental is readily available as well and can be booked in the main cities and airports such as Francistown, Gaberone, Kasene and Maun.

-Get up to date advice on driving in Botswana from the Foreign and Commonwealth Office.
+Get up to date advice on driving in Botswana from the Foreign, Commonwealth and Development Office.
 An International Driving Licence is normally required.